 |

 According to the Ontario Building Code processing times can vary depending on project type.
-As a general rule, permits are issued within 10 business days for most home renovation projects.
 Time is counted beginning on the day after a permit application is received and only after all required information has been received in our office. |

 When is a permit required?